gritzko/swarm-ron-docs/coin.md

 But, a similar picture is observed in the world of databases.
 Highly scalable databases (e.g. Cassandra, Riak) tend to avoid total order.
 When a linear-order database (e.g. MySQL) is scaled up, it is typically *sharded*.
-In other words, they give up on the global linear order.
+In other words, either scalability or global linear order.

 Hidden in plain sight is the fact that the total linearization of all transactions is not actually needed for a crypto currency.
 The same way, it is not needed by any real-world currency, because unrelated transactions don't need to be ordered.